IllinoisLegalAidOnline/website-docs/docs/source/account_dashboards.rst

 =========================================
-Account management (for website members)
+Account dashboards (for website members)
 =========================================

-This section covers account management as a user.
+This section covers account management for logged in website members.

 Documentation
 ================